 For the frets, you should use special fret-wire.
 This is a T-shaped wire, with little hooks at the bottom of the leg of the ‘T’, to make the wire clutch into the wood.
 To make sure the wire fits well, you should pre-bend it to approximately the same curve as the fretboard.
 A little glue is recommended to make sure the frets are seated properly.
 Thermal glue, or some other glue which can melt, would be a good idea.
 This allows to easily replace worn out frets later on, by heating them.

 You can either make the body out of one solid slab of wood, or multiple layers glued together, with each layer perpendicular to the previous.
-The second method is called 'laminating' and is preferred for multiple reasons.
-First, it's easier.
+The second method is called ‘laminating’ and is preferred for multiple reasons.
+First, it is easier.
 You can create hollow parts in your guitar by simply sawing holes in some of the layers.
 This reduces or avoids the need for milling away large parts of the wood afterwards.
 Plus, thinner layers of wood are much easier to manipulate than a massive block.
 Second, the quality of the wood is less crucial.
 If you use a huge slab of wood it may have a defect at a very inconvenient place, and even cause your guitar to break eventually.
 With multiple perpendicular layers, defects in one of the layers aren't that bad because they can be compensated for by the other layers.
 Plus, if a layer is really bad, you can replace it instead of having to replace the entire body.

 The amount of layers is a trade-off.
-Many layers will ensure a very consistent wood quality all over the guitar, but it's more work and the advantage of laminating may be cancelled by defects in the actual process of laminating itself.
+Many layers will ensure a very consistent wood quality all over the guitar, but it is more work and the advantage of laminating may be cancelled by defects in the actual process of laminating itself.
 Strictly spoken, my first guitar has two layers, and the second one three layers (two thick panels with a thin one in between).
 (Of course, the structure of the multiplex taken into account, they have dozens of layers.)
 Most commercial guitars also have two to four layers.
-Mind that the layers don't need to be of the same wood.
+Mind that the layers do not need to be of the same wood.
 You can combine the qualities of different woods by laminating them, and you can hide ugly but acoustically excellent wood with a thin top layer of nice-looking wood.

 Once the different layers are ready, you need to glue them together, which is not as simple as it may seem.
 Of course you should use proper wood glue, but the main problem with most of these glues is that they require the parts to be pressed together with a considerable amount of force during the entire time span the glue is drying.
-Most glues' manuals prescribe a pressure expressed in kg/cm2 or PSI.
+Most glue manuals prescribe a pressure expressed in kg/cm2 or PSI.
 If you multiply this pressure with the actual area you need to glue, you end up with a force that equates to parking a cement truck on your guitar.
 However, this pressure is calculated for extreme applications like small parts that need to withstand large forces.
-In the case of our guitar, the area covered with glue will be enormous, so the quality of the glue layer isn't that crucial.
+In the case of our guitar, the area covered with glue will be enormous, so the quality of the glue layer is not that crucial.
 Nevertheless, you should try to apply as much pressure as possible.
 The most important thing to note is that glue on itself is not strong.
 Its job is to hold the panels together, not be a main part of your guitar!
-Some glues are said to be “stronger than wood”, but this only applies if they are used in the right amounts.
+Some glues are said to be “stronger than wood”, but this only applies if they are used according to the instructions and in the right amounts.
 This means you should use the minimum amount of glue required to fill the tiny gap between the panels.

 Bridges come in all kinds of flavours and types, from the most simple type which is a metal plate screwed onto the body, up to the sophisticated Floyd-Rose bridge & nut combination which is designed to prevent detuning while using a tremolo bar.
 Most bridges also allow to adjust their height, which determines the so-called ‘action’ of the strings.
 The photo at the right shows the custom bridge that I built for my first guitar.
 It is fully adjustable, but being a mix of wood and metal it only supports light strings.
 You could make a similar bridge completely out of metal, but there is nearly no advantage in doing that compared to just buying a new bridge as a spare part or custom component.
 Crafting your own bridge will most likely even be more costly unless you happen to have all the required tools.